Macrometacorp/docs/docs/cep/query-guide/functions/sentiment/sentiment.md

 # Sentiment
-This extension performs sentiment analysis using AFINN Wordlist-based approach.
+This function performs sentiment analysis using AFINN Wordlist-based approach.
 AFINN is a list of words rated for valence with an integer between minus five (negative) and plus five (positive).
 It contains more than 3,300 words with a polarity score associated with each word.

 ## Features